brainstormforce/sureforms-public/readme.txt

 == Changelog ==
 = x.x.x =
+* New: Added support to restrict between minimum and maximum selection for Multiple Choice and Dropdown fields.
 * Improvement: Updated the input mask setting to avoid conflicts with other plugins.
 = 0.0.12 =
 * Fix: AI Form generation was timing out.